 1. Add calcium hardness increaser first - Dissolve in a bucket of pool water if using granular form, then pour around the pool perimeter with pump running

-2. Run circulation system continuously - Keep your pump and filter running for at least 2-4 hours to ensure complete mixing
+2. Run circulation system continuously - Keep your pump and filter running for at least 15-30 minutes to ensure distribution

 3. Test calcium hardness levels - Use a reliable test kit like the Taylor K-2006 to verify your calcium hardness is within the target range of 250-350 ppm for plaster pools